-In 1971, in London, England, fascinating editorial piece written by architect, Simon Nicholson was published.
+In 1971, in London, England, a fascinating editorial piece written by the architect, Simon Nicholson was published.
 It outlined the benefits of, and the need for children to participate in, loose parts play.

-What are the benefits of this type of play?
+What are the benefits of loose parts play?

 1- Language Acquisition

 Loose parts play doesn’t always have to be an independent activity.

 Whether it’s parallel or cooperative play with an adult or a friend, opportunities for language development abound.